-Subrecipients in the Program may include Non-governmental organizations, community-based development organizations, educational organizations, units of general local government jurisdictions and other governmental entities.
-Subrecipients will be selected by PRDOH and will aid in program administration in support of the provision of grants and technical assistance to eligible entities outlined below.
+Participating Subrecipients of the Program may include Non-governmental organizations, community-based development organizations, educational organizations, units of general local government jurisdictions, and other governmental entities.
+Subrecipients will be selected by PRDOH and will provide support aid in on program administration in support of for the provision of grants and technical assistance to eligible entities outlined below.

-The Subrecipients' responsibilities in this role include, but are not limited to the following:
+The Subrecipients' responsibilities in this role include, but are not limited to, the following: